Key Takeaways

 Does a landscaping insurance policy cover tree removal?

 Often not.
-Many landscape gardening policies are written with explicit exclusions for tree service, tree removal, or excavation work.
+Many landscape gardening policies have explicit exclusions for tree service, tree removal, or excavation work.
 A filed classification in Mississippi separates landscape gardening from tree service with 'No Tree Service or Removal' wording.
-If your revenue comes from removal, above-ground pruning, or stump grinding, confirm your policy actually covers that work.
+If your revenue comes from removal, above-ground pruning, or stump grinding, confirm your policy actually covers that work before you take the job.

 Why does above-ground tree service insurance cost more than ground-level work?